Doctor-Nobody/Doctor-Nobody.github.io/_pages/about.md

   gtag('config', 'G-T0S164QJL9');
 </script>

 I received the B.E. degree in computer science and technology from University of Science and Technology of China in 2011, and Ph.D degree in Computer Science from Institute of Software, Chinese Academy of Sciences in 2017.
 I am currently an Associate Professor in Anhui University.
 My research interests include clustering ensemble, multi-view learning, feature selection and so on.
-I have published 40+ papers in highly regarded conferences and journals, including IJCAI, AAAI, ACM MM, SDM, ICDM, IEEE TKDE, IEEE TNNLS, IEEE TCYB, ACM TKDD, PR, etc. I have served as Program Committee for NeurIPS, ICLR, ICML, IJCAI, AAAI, ACM MM and reviewer for IEEE TPAMI, IEEE TKDE, IEEE TNNLS, IEEE T-CYB, etc.
+I have published 50+ papers in highly regarded conferences and journals, including IJCAI, AAAI, ACM MM, SDM, ICDM, IEEE TKDE, IEEE TNNLS, IEEE TCYB, ACM TKDD, PR, etc. I have served as Program Committee for NeurIPS, ICLR, ICML, IJCAI, AAAI, ACM MM and reviewer for IEEE TPAMI, IEEE TKDE, IEEE TNNLS, IEEE T-CYB, etc.

 What's News
 ======
+* **Apr 17，2024** Two papers "Active Deep Multi-view Clustering" and "Efficient Multi-view Unsupervised Feature Selection with Adaptive Structure Learning and Inference" have been accepted by IJCAI 2024.
 * **Mar 16, 2024** "Multi-View Semi-Supervised Feature Selection with Graph Convolutional Networks" has been accpeted by IJCNN 2024.
 * **Mar 13, 2024** Two papers "Deep Self-paced Active Learning for Image Clustering" and "Jointly Learn the Base Clustering and Ensemble for Deep Image Clustering" have been accpeted by ICME 2024.
 * **Jan 30, 2024** One paper has been accepted by ACM TKDD.